What goes in which bin?

 |

-We are currently trialling E-cigarette and Vape recycling at several points across County Durham.
-You can recycle undamaged e-cigarettes and vaping devices at one of the following Small WEEE collection points - simply place your e-cigarettes or vapes in the tube provided.
-If this trial is successful it will be rolled out across the county.
-You can recycle your E-cigarettes and vapes at:
+We are currently trialling ecigarette and vape recycling at several points across County Durham.
+You can recycle undamaged ecigarettes and vaping devices at one of the following Waste electrical and electronic equipment (weee) recycling points - simply place your ecigarettes or vapes in the tube provided.

 All of our household waste recycling centres also accept vapes.